Top 10 Things to Do in West Feliciana Parish

 West Feliciana Parish is filled with biking trails that will take you through the region’s gorgeous hill country, over the Mississippi River and into small, off-the-beaten-path towns and attractions.
 Check out the ambitious 30-mile St. Francisville to Morganza route, with stops at Mama’s Café in Morganza and a Mississippi River ferry; the Jackson to St. Francisville loop, that links two historic towns and takes riders past Centenary State Historic Site and The Republic of West Florida Museum; and The Hills of West Feliciana route, which goes past creeks and valleys, and offers easy access to The Myrtles, Butler Greenwood and Oakley House plantations.
 Learn more about Louisiana's biking routes in West Feliciana.

 John James Audubon is one of the nation’s most revered naturalists, made famous for his paintings of wildlife during the early 1800s.
 In 1821 he arrived at Oakley House, a still-extant home that makes up part of Audubon’s namesake state historic site.
 Audubon completed 32 paintings of birds while at Oakley House, and today you can walk the same grounds that he did.
-Note that Oakley House, which is part of Audubon State Historic Site, is closed for repairs, though it’s slated to reopen in 2018.

 Want more trip ideas?
 Visit the West Feliciana Tourist Commission for activities, festival info and more.